 Private Philippines Tours

-Whether you are a beach bum, city slicker or the outdoors type, Odyssey has a Philippines itinerary to suit you.
+Whether you are a beach bum, city slicker or the outdoors type, My Odyssey Tours has a Philippines itinerary to suit you.
 Explore now or let one of our professionals design your trip.

 Most Popular Philippines Private Tours

 A wonderful collection of the most popular Philippines private tours which are top rated by tens of thousands of guests and can be fine-tuned into your choice.

 A diverse mix of multi-country tour offers more fantastic experiences.
 These tours feature the best combination of the Philippines and its neighboring countries, and will take you to explore various exotic cultures and landscapes!

 What People Say